bhuvanmalik007/blushup-page/README.md

 # Blushup-Page

-This is a programming assignment to create a React page for a blush-up wireframe.
+This is a programming assignment to create a React page for a wireframe provided by Blushup.

 ### Instructions to run the code:
 - Clone the repo.